vogt4nick/recipes.vogt4nick.com/src/en/book/handhelds/chickpea-smash.md

     * White Sandwich Bread, toasted

 === "Directions"
     1. **Make vinaigrette.** Combine dressing ingredients in a sealable jar.
-Shake vigorously to combine.
+Shake vigorously to emulsify.
     2. **Parboil vegetables.** Boil water, and put shallots and celery in a colander.
 Pour boiling water over the vegetables through the colander to cook.
     3. **Mix** chickpeas, vegetables, and vinaigrette.
     4. **Arrange sandwich** with toasted sandwich bread and serve.